-If you have a large amount of tax debt that can’t reasonably be paid off within five years, then you need to call an attorney.
-The IRS collects taxes through a blanketed system that doesn’t take each person’s specific circumstances into consideration, and this makes debt under your name unmanageable.
-You need an attorney tackling your tax debt because there are numerous installments or compromising programs that you could be qualified for.
-However, the specifications and intricacies of these programs are hidden within hundreds of pages of tax codes and regulations.
-An attorney will wade through all the code and regulation to find you a specific plan of action to start resolving your debt working towards a life free of burdening financial stress.
+However, the specifications and intricacies of these programs hide within hundreds of pages of tax codes and regulations.
+An attorney will wade through all the codes and regulations to find you a specific plan of action to start resolving your debt.
+With their help, you can work towards a life free of burdening financial stress.

 As a firm that has been in business for over two decades, we have seen nearly every kind of case come through our doors.
 We have garnered considerable experience and can approach the problem of tax debt from many conceivable angles.
-As an adaptable firm, we have kept up to date with the fluctuating tax code to make sure every single person we assist is provided with the most accurate information.
-Our attorneys are equipped to handle any amount of tax debt that you may have taken on.
-We believe that nobody should have to live their lives in the shadow of debt.
+As an adaptable firm, we have kept up to date with the fluctuating tax code.
+That way, we can provide the most accurate information to every person we assist.
+Our tax debt resolution attorneys have the experience and resources to handle any tax debt you may have taken on.
+We believe nobody should live their lives in the shadow of debt.

 The Ways We Can Help You Can Resolve Your Tax Debt

 - Installment Plan: This complex procedure is extremely technical.
 There are numerous recouping amendments in the tax code with a wide spectrum of eligibility requirements.
 All this is coupled with differing interest rates depending on your financial status.
-Setting up this type of plan is complicated, to say the least.
+Setting up this type of plan is complex, to say the least.

 What Do I Do If I Get a Notice from the IRS?

 The IRS sends out millions of notices to citizens for a whole host of reasons.
-Receiving a notice from the IRS requires immediate attention, and if ignored, could lead to federal action against you.
+Receiving a notice from the IRS requires immediate attention and, if ignored, could lead to federal action against you.
 According to the IRS’s official website, the main reasons that you will receive a notice and letter from them include:

-- You have a due balance on your taxes
+- You have a balance due on your taxes.

-- Having a larger or smaller tax refund due
+- Having a larger or smaller tax refund due.

-- The IRS wants to ask a question about something on a tax return
+- The IRS wants to ask a question about something on a tax return.

-- The IRS wants to verify your identity
+- The IRS wants to verify your identity.

-- The IRS needs additional information
+- The IRS needs additional information.

-- The IRS changed your tax return
+- The IRS changed your tax return.